FRENCH SCUTTLE MEDITERRANEAN FLEET

 Toulon Harbor, French Mediterranean November 27, 1942

 Between November 10 and 12, 1942, Germany and Italy engaged in a joint operation (German, Unternehmen Anton, or Case Anton) to occupy Marshal Philippe Pétain’s Vichy France, the French Riviera, and the French Mediterranean island of Corsica.
-These three areas comprised the so-called “Free Zone,” which was an arrangement by Pétain’s collaborationist French government headquartered at the Central French resort town of Vichy that allowed Southern France, unlike Northern and Western France, to avoid German occupation (see map below).
-However, following the Allied invasion of Vichy French North Africa on November 8, 1942 (Operation Torch), Adolf Hitler could not risk an exposed flank on the French Mediterranean; hence, Case Anton, planning for which had begun seven months earlier.
+These 3 areas comprised the so-called “Free Zone,” which was an arrangement by Pétain’s collaborationist French government headquartered at the Central French resort town of Vichy that allowed Southern France, unlike Northern and Western France, to avoid German occupation (see map below).
+However, following the Allied invasion of Vichy French North Africa on November 8, 1942 (Operation Torch), Adolf Hitler could not risk an exposed flank on the French Mediterranean; hence, Case Anton, planning for which had begun 7 months earlier.

 The Germans next formulated Operation Lila with the aim of capturing intact the demobilized Vichy French Marine Nationale fleet at Toulon, its home port, and turning the ships over to the Italian Navy.
 (The Royal Navy had either sunk or put out of action a large part of the French Mediterranean fleet, killing and wounding nearly 1,650 seamen, on July 3, 1940, during the Battle of Mers-el-Kébir near Oran in French Algeria.)
 Anti-German Frenchmen correctly guessed what Hitler had in mind and, as German and Italian troops began encircling but not entering Toulon, formulated their own plans, which called for setting out demolition charges and scuttling their mothballed warships.
 (There was briefly talk about the fleet making a dash for French North Africa and defecting to the Allies in the wake of the successful Torch landings.
-The warships’ fuel tanks had enough fuel to do just that; instead, they chose to stay in port, thus denying their services to the Allied cause had some of them managed to escape to French Algeria.)
+The warships’ fuel tanks had enough fuel to do just that; instead, they chose to stay in port, thus denying their services to the Allied cause should some of them have managed to escape to French Algeria.)

 By order of the Admiralty of Vichy France, French naval commanders managed to delay the German assault on their fleet by negotiation and subterfuge long enough to scuttle 77 ships on this date, November 27, 1942, before they could be seized, thus preventing 3 battleships, 7 cruisers, 15 destroyers, 12 submarines, 13 torpedo boats, and numerous auxiliary ships and tugs from falling into the hands of the Axis powers.
-French submarines Casablanca and Marsouin, along with two others, managed to escape the harbor, blockaded by German naval forces, and arrive in Algiers, the capital of newly liberated Algeria; the other two reached the Algerian port of Oran and Spanish Barcelona.
+French submarines Casablanca and Marsouin, along with 2 others, managed to escape the harbor, blockaded by German naval forces, and arrive in Algiers, the capital of newly liberated Algeria; the other 2 reached the Algerian port of Oran and Spanish Barcelona.
 The scuttled ships—some of them burned for weeks, and their spilled fuel oil polluted Toulon’s harbor for years.
 Salvage operations (cruisers and destroyers) were conducted by the Italians.
 French casualties during Operation Lila were 12 killed, 26 wounded, and the loss of 3 destroyers and 39 small ships seized by the Germans.
-German casualties consisted of one wounded soldier.
+German casualties consisted of 1 wounded soldier.

 The German Naval War Staff was miffed by French “perfidy.”
 Hitler, who earlier in the day had told Pétain that he could no longer trust French admirals (for instance, Admiral de la flotte Jean-François Darlan, Vichy’s military commander in chief, had defected to the Allies in a secret agreement uncovered by the Germans), considered the elimination of the Marine Nationale to have sealed the success of Case Anton.
 Also sealed was the fate of Pétain’s Vichy France, which had lost its last token of power, sovereignty, and credibility with the Germans.
 By the end of November 1942 Vichy France was an occupied zone without an army, empire, or fleet.